Mercedes-Benz Citaro: Italy

+Greece

+In 2007, Thessaloniki local bus operator OASTH introduced 28 Citaro G buses, with 14 more coming in 2012.
+In 2009, a 12-meter Citaro was ordered for the cultural route of Thessaloniki.
+It is equipped with screens that display information about landmarks and comes with a microphone for the tour guide to speak.
+The citaro is also widely used in other cities of Greece.
+From 2020 to 2023 both Athens and Thessaloniki have rented used Citaro buses from PAPADAKIS BROS S.A. that were previously owned by several European bus operators including Connexxion, Qbuzz, BVG and more.

 United Kingdom

 London

 Right-hand drive versions of the articulated Citaro G were introduced in London on 2 June 2002, on routes 507 and 521.
 They were eventually used on 12 routes across London, and were operated by various Transport for London operators including East London, First London, London Central, London General and Selkent.

 In 2003 and 2004, four Citaro Gs caught fire, although there were no casualties involved.
 One was burnt on its delivery journey.
 Mercedes-Benz did address the problem, though the buses were withdrawn for some time which the saw the brief return of the just-retired AEC Routemasters.
 Unfortunately, the fires are said to have marred the reputation of articulated buses in the United Kingdom, and some people nicknaming them Chariots of Fire.
 The final Citaro G in London was withdrawn in December 2011.
 Eighty-one of Arriva London's examples were exported for use with Arriva Malta.

 The first Citaros in London were 12 rigids introduced by First London on 27 April 2002 on route RV1.
 Others purchasers of rigids were London General for routes 507 and 521 in 2008, and Quality Line for routes X26 in 2011 and 413 in 2016.